jbb10/Robopizza/readme.md

 # Microservices from the Ground up
 In this course we’re zooming out and looking at what’s needed to go from zero to a fully functioning microservice-oriented architecture!
 We’re using Docker to containerize some microservices that are then deployed in Kubernetes.
 The microservices communicate using APIs (REST) and messaging (RabbitMQ) with the whole thing provisioned in Azure using Terraform, so we’re touching upon a lot of cool tech!
 - This readme serves as the main tutorial and includes all the information needed to go implement the project
+- The deloy.ps1 file contains useful commands for deploying the various components of the system

 ## Prerequisites
 - Get An Azure subscription.
 The quickest option is to simply start a free trial with Azure.